Blog vs. SEO-Optimized Blog

 -

+A standard blog is an article discussing a particular topic.
 An SEO blog, on the other hand, begins with keyword research.
 Using tools like Google’s Keyword Planner or SEMRush, you can identify phrases people are actually typing into search engines.
 Then, you build your blog around those terms.
 This makes your content more discoverable and relevant to your audience’s real needs.

 SEO blogs are about matching your content to the words your future customers are already using.
 That’s how you turn a blog into a traffic-driving machine.